AZurek17/orm-e-com-back-end/README.md

 This application requires dotenv, express, , mysql2, and sequelize.
 * To install all dependences, run: npm install
+* Create a database using the schema.sql.
+* To load the seeds, run: npm run seed
 * To start the program, run: node server.js

 ## Usage
+This application allows you to add store you login information using dotenv. by creating a config folder with a connection.js and an .env file in the root folder.
+Below is a snippet of code:

+  .env

+    DB_NAME='ecommerce_db'
+    DB_USER='<enter username here>'
+    DB_PW='<enter password here>'

 ## License